About Us

 Militant MOMS

-The "Militant" label comes and goes.
-We were formed as "Militant MOMs" in 2001 to indicate the determination of BC parents to fight Premier Gordon Campbell's drastic plans to cut services to vulnerable children and families by over 20% - a plan that would have had devastating consequences for families and communities throughout the province.
-Almost eight years later, MOMS is getting Militant again, in response to new cuts and to Premier Campbell's failure to live up to his commitment to improve supports for children and youth with special needs.
+The "Militant" label has come and gone in our title.
+We were formed (only partly tongue-in-cheek) as "Militant MOMs" in 2001 to indicate the determination of BC parents to fight Premier Gordon Campbell's drastic plans to cut services to vulnerable children and families by over 20% - a plan that would have had devastating consequences for families and communities throughout the province.
+Staid BC moms and dads who had never attended a demonstration in their lives took to the streets in protest across the province.
+Almost eight years later, MOMS got militant again, in response to new cuts and to Premier Campbell's failure to honour his commitment to improve supports for children and youth with special needs.

-So MOMs is again in campaign mode, helping to unite families and family groups to educate government and the public on the importance of investing in children and youth with special needs and children at risk and urging BC's Premier to live up to his promises to BC's vulnerable children, youth and adults.
+MOMs is committed to informing and uniting families and family groups and to educating the BC government and public on the importance of investing in children and youth with special needs and children at risk.
+We invite all British Columbians to join us in urging the BC government to honour its promises to BC's vulnerable children, youth and adults.